 How Does the Average Person Spend Their Money in Namibia?

 The people of Namibia spend the biggest part of their salaries both on food and in supermarkets as well as on their monthly rent.

-So they spend almost as much money on the rent as they do on the food.
+So they spend almost as much money on the rent as they do on food.

-The next chunk of expenses in Namibia goes on restaurants, which means there are still enough means for some people to sometimes go out and have a nice meal.
+The next chunk of expenses in Namibia goes to restaurants, which means there are still enough means for some people to sometimes go out and have a nice meal.

-Transportation is the next on the pie chart of necessities for Namibian people, because even though it’s inexpensive, it’s necessary.
+Transportation is next on the pie chart of necessities for Namibian people because even though it’s inexpensive, it’s necessary.

 Average Costs Breakdown

 In Namibia, there is a huge gap between the average monthly net salary and the minimum wage.

 While the minimum wage is very low, and only a little above 100$, the average monthly salary is somewhat high, amounting up to 731.16 $.